[Research]

 April 2026

-PermNet-RM: A Provably Constant-Time Reed-Muller Encoder for HQC via GF(2) Zeta-Transform Butterfly Decomposition
+PermNet-RM: A Constant-Time Reed-Muller Encoder for HQC via GF(2) Zeta-Transform Butterfly Decomposition

 Every HQC implementation ships the same Reed-Muller encoder.
-It leaks individual message bits with 96.9% accuracy from a single power trace (Jeon et al., 2026/071).
+It leaks the full 128-bit encapsulation message with 96.9% success from a single power trace on ARM Cortex-M4 (Jeon et al., 2026/071; 5,000 total profiling + evaluation traces).
 The root cause is algorithmic: the encoder tests each message bit to decide which generator rows to include.
 Any implementation of that algorithm will leak.
-PermNet-RM reformulates RM(1,m) encoding as the GF(2) zeta transform of a fixed indicator vector, computed via a fixed-topology butterfly network.
+PermNet-RM reformulates RM(1,m) encoding as the GF(2) zeta transform of a fixed indicator vector, computed via a fixed-topology butterfly network with per-stage compiler barriers.
 Message bits enter as initial register state and are never read again.
-Zero timing spread across all 256 inputs.
+ELMO power simulation on Cortex-M0: 9.1× mean signal reduction vs BIT0MASK; 11.1× peak / 31× bit-6 reduction under the shared-output Boolean-masked d=1 variant.
 Drop-in replacement for reed_muller_encode().

 0 cyc timing spread across